 It took over all the Central banking functions from the imperial bank and the Imperial bank was authorized to act as the agent of the reserve bank.

-Where is the headquarter of an imperial bank?
+Where is the headquarter of the imperial bank?

 Which bank is called the imperial bank of India?